arytontediarjo/aws_s3_governance/README.md

 4. Choose the group to have the access to this account
 5. Choose the **Inline Policy** you just created in step 3
 6. Submit the assignments to the target AWS Account

+## Step 5: Update this Repository Inline Policy
+After all said and done, please update the inline policy inside this repository for version control